 Disability claims for “stress” or “depression” can be reasons an ex-spouse claims they cannot return to work.
 An Independent Medical Evaluation can be court-ordered and a licensed vocational counselor can make suggestions as to what type of employment is available considering your ex-spouses’ limitations.

 Division of Assets: If your spouse is awarded significant assets, or if you make significant equalization payments over time, this should be considered as a mitigating factor against spousal support.

-Spousal support payments are generally tax deductible to the payor and taxable to the recipient.
+As of January 2019, spousal support payments are no longer deductible to the payor and taxable to the recipient.

 The Family Home